FOR UNIVERSITY OF UTAH EMPLOYEES ONLY

 - Follow the procedures outlined on the State's website.

-- Take the exam and be ready to pay the testing ($30) and application ($45) fees.
+- The initial application and exam fee are now $95 (effective 7/1/18).
+The renewal fee is $40.
 When you receive notification you have passed the notary exam, you must acquire a surety bond.
+As of May 2017, the State of Utah, Division of Risk Management no longer issues bonds for State employees.
 You may purchase a bond through any reliable source including a local insurance agency.
 For example you may contact Sherry Pace at Moreton & Company (801) 715-7149 or at firstname.lastname@example.org, to obtain a $5,000 bond application.
 This bond through Moreton & Company must be paid by check and will cost your department a $50 Notary Bond Fee plus a $50 Producer Fee for a total of $100.

 - Verify you are a state employee by requesting the bond via email.
 Once you receive the surety bond, mail it along with the Oath of Office and the Notary Application Score Report to the Notary Office (see above).